SharePoint/sp-dev-docs/docs/sp-add-ins/include-an-add-in-part-in-the-provider-hosted-add-in.md

    1. Select **Back to Site** on the chrome control at the top of the start page to open the home page of the Hong Kong store.
    2. On the ribbon, open the **Page** tab and select **Edit**.
    3. After the page is in edit mode, open the **Insert** tab on the ribbon, and then select **Add-in Part** (the button may still be called **App Part**).
    4. On the Web Part insertion control that opens, select the **Place Order** add-in part.
-The control will look similar to the following.
+The control looks similar to the following.

       *Figure 1.
 SharePoint's Web Part insertion control*

       ![SharePoint's Web Part insertion control.
 The part called "Place Order" is highlighted.
 Its name and description appears in a box at the right.](../images/aae61f89-2e9e-4808-8b0c-2439dad7c701.PNG)

-   5. Select somewhere in one of the Web Part zones of the form.
-This is to set the location where the add-in part will go.
+   5. Select somewhere in one of the Web Part zones of the form to set the location where the add-in part will go.
    6. Select **Add** on the Web Part insertion control.
 The **Place Order** add-in part is added to the Web Part zone.
    7. On the ribbon, select **Save**.